Best Practices for Accepting Card Payments

 Match Billing and Delivery Eircodes

-If you’re delivering an item, check whether the billing and delivery Eircodes match.
+If you’re shipping an item, check whether the billing and delivery Eircodes match.
 If they don’t, ask why.
 The answer should make practical sense.
 If it doesn’t, don’t accept the payment.

 If you have a recurring charge with a client, acquire written cardholder permission to periodically charge for the recurring services or goods.
 On the written agreement make sure to include: